energywebfoundation/avn-dev-node/docs/register_solution_group.md

   const operation_start_block = 20
   const operation_end_block = 200

-  await new Promise<void>(async (resolve) => {
+  // Registering of solution group reserves part of the free balance.
+The amount of the reserved funds can be queried as `registrarDeposit()` await new Promise<void>(async (resolve) => {
     let unsub = await api.tx.workerNodePallet
       .solutionGroupRegistration(